aws/aws-sdk-pandas/docs/source/install.rst

 - opensearch
 - deltalake

-Attempting to use an API from these modules without the required dependencies will raise an error prompting you to install the missing package.
+Calling these modules without the required dependencies raises an error prompting you to install the missing package.

 AWS Lambda Layer
 ----------------